lwchen6309/LAPIS_IAA/README.md

-# LAPIS_IAA
-The Leuven Art Personalized Image Set
+# LAPIS (The Leuven Art Personalized Image Set): A novel dataset for personalized image aesthetic assessment

 The code and dataset will be available upon publication.